What happens to your spending in the summer?

 As a father of 4 boys, I think the summer means more expenses, not less.
 For families, I think we tend to take family vacations during the summer school break.
 Summer also means more summer camps with their friends.
 And summer tends to be a time to get projects around the house completed which often means more spending.

-That being said, my family is not necessarily representative of everyone but for 79% of Canadians to look forward to lower spending in the summer months, seems a little optimistic to me.
+That being said, my family is not necessarily representative of everyone but for 79% of Canadians to look forward to lower spending in the summer months, it seems a little optimistic to me.

 Saving and debt reduction needs to be ongoing, not seasonally